abaya7721/JavaConsoleAppInventoryManager/README.md

 UPDATE_PRODUCT
 DELETE_PRODUCT

 The Menu Options enum is used in a while loop and switch to make the app functional through interaction with a console menu.

+## MainApp
+Runs the SpringBoot main method which itself runs the method handling app interaction through the console. run()
+Method handles the app flow based on inputs using a while loop.
+The enum MenuOptions determines which option is selected through Console input and action is determined by a switch and case going to specified method and subsequent actions.

 ## Model - Product
 Used with SpringBoot framework annotations to enable relational database connectivity, specifically with a mySQL database.
 To help manage data.